moichim/labir/packages/embed/README.md

 Control elements need to be nested properly inside providers.

-**Controls do not have any parameters on their own!** Thir current state is projected up to the corresponsing provider.
+**Controls do not have any parameters on their own!** Their current state is projected up to the corresponsing provider.
 Example:

 ```html